TBM13/Samsung-Camera-Experiments/README.md

 * These are enabled by the lib if the Hardware Level is set **LEVEL_3**:
     * [**RAW**](https://developer.android.com/reference/android/hardware/camera2/CameraMetadata#REQUEST_AVAILABLE_CAPABILITIES_RAW)
       * If disabled, GCam doesn't work and shows a black screen in photo mode.
 Enabling it should be enough to make it work
+      * Enabling this and spoofing some device model props may be enough to make Expert RAW work
     * **YUVReprocessing** ([YUV_REPROCESSING](https://developer.android.com/reference/android/hardware/camera2/CameraMetadata#REQUEST_AVAILABLE_CAPABILITIES_YUV_REPROCESSING))
 * Others
     * **PrivateReprocessing** ([PRIVATE_REPROCESSING](https://developer.android.com/reference/android/hardware/camera2/CameraMetadata#REQUEST_AVAILABLE_CAPABILITIES_PRIVATE_REPROCESSING))